 It is also necessary to talk to property and structural lawyer so that you can carry out a building survey.
 Carried out by construction specialists, the survey will check the current state of the building and flag any repairs or damage that might need seeing.
 The structural lawyer will help figure out which party is responsible for taking care of these and paying.

 The Time To Buy Is Always Now

-Even though house prices are at an all-time high, every real estate agent knows that there is no better time to buy than now.
-That’s because renting will always work out more expensive than buying, even at current property prices.
-When you rent a house, the money you spend every month on rent is going straight into your landlord’s pocket.
-However, when you have a mortgage, all the money is going into an investment.
-And once you have paid off your mortgage, you will have your very own home, and you will have invested in property!
+Even though house prices are at an all-time high, every real estate agent knows there is no better time to buy than now.
+That’s because renting will always be more expensive than buying, even at current prices.
+When you rent a house, the money you spend every month on rent goes straight into your landlord’s pocket.
+However, when you have a mortgage, all the money goes into an investment.
+And once you have paid off your mortgage, you will have your own home and invest in property!

 Real Life Isn’t A Home Show

-Once you understand everything that your real estate agent wishes you knew, you will find that buying or selling your home becomes a lot less stressful!
+Once you understand everything your real estate agent wishes you knew, you will find that buying or selling your home becomes much less stressful!